Between your ears is the most powerful machine on the planet.

 So it wasn’t farfetched.

-After all, repetition is how humans learn.
-Basketball moves, song lyrics, riding a bike… it’s all repetition.
+Repetition is how humans learn.
+Basketball moves, song lyrics, riding a bike… it’s all repeated actions over a people of time.

 Repetition is also an essential part of propaganda, something Hitler mastered during his tenure as chancellor of Germany.